 You can set the ports to custom values if needed and also adjust the amount of listeners.
 The last may come in handy, if you have a very large amount of clients accessing your project.

 When you use group values, you can define your custom groups here.
 Just enter a valid name for a group, multiple groups can be separated either by a white space or a comma.

 The log text field lists for example whether a new session has connected to the web server as well as the respective session keys and the count of all clients connected via the session.
 The first session is always the internal GUI.

 If you work with group values, you will find a table with all values of all widgets according to their groups.
 For more information, please refer to the chapter Group Values.

-If you like to have an index page that is displayed instead of the page directory when you did not specify a certain page, switch to this page and edit the settings.
+If you would like to have an index page that is displayed instead of the page directory when you did not specify a certain page, switch to this page and edit the settings.
 Either right-click somewhere in the empty main background and choose Pages > Edit Page or open the Pages menu in the main menu bar and choose the command there.
 Tick the check box "Redirect to this page (when invalid URL is requested)".

-If you like to exclude pages from the web access, uncheck the box "Make this page accessible for external clients".
+If you would like to exclude pages from the web access, uncheck the box "Make this page accessible for external clients".